aws-amplify/amplify-hosting/FAQ.md

 2. Type in your root domain (yourdomain.com) and click configure
 3. Click “Exclude root” button
 4. Click “Remove” button next to the “www” sub domain that was automatically added
-5. Add a sub domain that you don't use elsewhere for testing purposes
+5. Add a subdomain that you don't use elsewhere for testing purposes
 6. Click save

 What we have now done, is started the process of creating and verifying a domain in Amplify Console, without adding any `CNAMEs` to the Amplify Console CloudFront Distribution.